KedarDabhadkar/Soccer-Pass-Prediction/README.md

 - `(-5250, 3400)`: bottom-left corner of the pitch;
 - `(5250, -3400)`: top-right corner of the pitch;
 - `(5250, 3400)`: bottom-right corner of the pitch.

-## Contact

-If you have any questions, suggestions or remarks, then please get in touch with Jan Van Haaren (j.vanhaaren@scisports.com).
-If you plan to participate in the challenge and submit a paper to the workshop, then please inform Jan Van Haaren as well.
-He will get in touch whenever any important information regarding the challenge would become available.